Connected components of the strata of the moduli space of meromorphic differentials: Higher genus case: minimal stratum

 \begin{proof} We start from a surface in $\mathcal{C}$ obtained by the infinite zippered rectangle construction.
 It is defined by a combinatorial data and a continous parameter $\zeta\in\mathbb{C}^n$, with $n=2g+s-1$.

 Each $\zeta_i$ defines a closed geodesic path $\gamma_i$ joining the conical singularity to itself.
-The intersection number between any two such path is $0$ or $\pm 1$.
-We claim that there is a pair $\gamma_i,\gamma_j$ whose intersection number is one.
-Indeed, the genus is higher than zero and $\{\gamma_1,\ldots,\gamma_n\}$ generates the whole homology space $H_1(S,\mathbb{Z})$ since the complement is a union of punctured disks.
+The intersection number between any two such paths is $0$ or $\pm 1$.
+The genus is higher than zero and $\{\gamma_1,\ldots,\gamma_n\}$ generates the whole homology space $H_1(S,\mathbb{Z})$ since the complement is a union of punctured disks.
+Hence, there is a pair $\gamma_i,\gamma_j$ whose intersection number is one.

 Now we shrink $\zeta_i,\zeta_j$ until they are very small compared to all the other parameters.
 Then, we observe that a neighborhood of $\gamma_i,\gamma_j$ is isometric to the complement of a neighborhood of a pole for a surface in $\mathcal{H}(n,-n)$.
 Then, deforming suitably the surface, using Proposition~\ref{g1:cyl}, one obtains the desired result. \end{proof}